-Pastoral Care provides spiritual and emotional care to patients, families and staff.
-It supports the healing mission of Saint Francis Medical Center and meets the Joint Commission on Accreditation of Healthcare Organizations' standards that state, "Patients have a fundamental right to considerate care that safeguards their personal dignity and respects their cultural, psychosocial and spiritual values."
-The Pastoral Care program features:
+Pastoral Care at Saint Francis Medical Center provides spiritual and emotional care to patients, families and staff.
+It supports the Medical Center’s healing mission and meets the Joint Commission on Accreditation of Healthcare Organizations’ standards that state, “Patients have a fundamental right to considerate care that safeguards their personal dignity and respects their cultural, psychosocial and spiritual values.”

 - Sensitivity to multicultural and multi-faith realities